-- Ex officio members of the Assembly. - General Faculty members who are presently serving as members of the General Faculty Assembly. - Previous Executive Board members whose Board terms ended earlier in the Spring semester.
+- Ex officio members of the Assembly. - o General Faculty members who are presently serving as members of the General Faculty Assembly. - General Faculty members who are presently serving as members of the Executive Board, including those who are finishing a term at the time of the election.